 Within the Joint Bioenergy Institute (JBEI), our goal is to make lignocellulosic biofuels and biochemicals (fuels and chemicals made from plant biomass as a starting feedstock) an economic and environmentally sustainable possibility.
 It is a complex network of polysaccharides, lignin and proteins that makes up the majority of plant biomass.
 Our task is to make it easier and more efficient for chemical engineers to deconstruct the cell wall into simple sugars.
 The sugars will be fed to yeast and other micro-organisms to be fermented into ethanol, methyl-ketones, diesel, rocket fuel, plastics… whatever you and the synthetic biologists can imagine!

 JBEI is a DOE bioenergy research center (BRC) funded by the Department of Energy (DOE).

-Our current research uses sorghum and switchgrass (promising bionergy crops in the USA), as well as the model plants Arabidopsis and rice.
+Our current research uses sorghum, switchgrass, and some poplar (promising bionergy crops in the USA), as well as the model plants Arabidopsis, Brachypodium, and rice.